- Participate in FREE work-oriented

 - manage workplace interactions in the business, health sciences or technology sectors in Ontario.

 All online modules and courses require access to a computer with video and audio capabilities as well as an Internet connection.
+Colleges will issue an OSLT credential for each online module successfully completed.

 See the list of online modules.
+For a list of course offerings, visit Upcoming Courses.